 The cloud-native AI suite is installed and the ack-fluid component is deployed.

-ImportantIf you have already installed open source Fluid, uninstall Fluid and deploy the ack-fluid component.
+ImportantIf you have installed open source Fluid, uninstall Fluid before you deploy the ack-fluid component.

-If you have not installed the cloud-native AI suite, enable Fluid acceleration when you install the suite.
+If you have not installed the cloud-native AI suite: Deploy Fluid and enable data caching acceleration.
 For more information, see Deploy the cloud-native AI suite.

-If you have already installed the cloud-native AI suite, go to the Cloud-native AI Suite page of the ACK console and deploy the ack-fluid component.
+If you have already installed the cloud-native AI suite, go to the Marketplace page of the ACK console and deploy the ack-fluid component.

 Virtual nodes are deployed in the ACK Pro cluster.
-For more information, see Schedule pods to elastic container instances that are deployed as virtual nodes.
+For more information, see Schedule pods to elastic container instances.

 Limits